Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Experiments

 We have included transformers with two stack attention layers for the following reason.
 Even with a stack, an autoregressive language model is still somewhat at a disadvantage on these tasks, in that the model not only needs to parse the input, but also to continue generating a transformed version of it.
 This is akin to modeling cross-serial dependencies, for which a stack is inadequate; if the language of inputs admitted arbitrary levels of recursion, then the language of concatenated inputs and outputs would not even be context-free. \Citet{dusell-chiang-2023-surprising} showed that nondeterministic stack LSTMs can actually learn cross-serial dependencies, but stack transformers cannot perform the same trick with a single layer.
 Thus, it might be helpful for the transformer to have a stack attention layer that parses the input, an intermediate standard attention layer that copies it to the output, and another stack attention layer that models the syntax of the output.

 We optimize each model using a standard cross-entropy objective.
-For each model, we do an initial hyperparameter search by training 10 models with randomly sampled hyperparameters for a maximum of 5 epochs each.
+For each architecture, we do an initial hyperparameter search by training 10 models with randomly sampled hyperparameters for a maximum of 5 epochs each.
 We select the hyperparameters that result in the lowest cross-entropy on the validation set and then train 5 models to convergence.
 We report the mean and standard deviation of the performance of these models.
 See \cref{sec:experimental-details} for details.

 We also make some improvements upon previously used metrics.
+Instead of evaluating the accuracy of greedily decoded outputs, which can obscure the learned distribution, we measure \emph{expected} accuracy with respect to $\theModelProbDist(\cdot \mid \theInputString)$.
+This gives us the probability of generating a particular output using ancestral sampling, which better matches how modern language models are used.
+We measure both \newterm{full accuracy (FA)} (checking whether the entire output matches) and \newterm{partial accuracy (PA)} (checking whether some salient, task-specific aspect of the output matches, if not the whole thing).
+We report accuracy with respect to the outputs predicted by both the hierarchical and the linear rules, allowing us to compare the two (since they are only two of many possible rules, their accuracies can sum to less than 1).

-Instead of evaluating the accuracy of greedily decoded outputs, we measure \emph{probabilities} of outputs, giving us a sense of the expected accuracy with respect to $\theModelProbDist(\cdot \mid \theInputString)$.
-First, we report the average \newterm{conditional probability (CP)} $\theModelProbDist(\theOutputString \mid \theInputString)$, which we can compute exactly; this is equivalent to the expectation of the full-sentence accuracy when using ancestral sampling.
+The expected full accuracy with respect to output $\theOutputString$ is simply the probability $\theModelProbDist(\theOutputString \mid \theInputString)$, which we can compute exactly.
 Because the transformation is deterministic conditioned on the input, a probability of 1 is achievable.
-Let $\theDataset$ be a dataset of input-output pairs.
+Let $\theDataset$ be a dataset of input-output pairs, which can be the in-distribution test set, the generalization set, or the generalization set according to the incorrect linear rule.

-In order to compare models that have near-zero CP, we also report the \newterm{conditional cross-entropy (CCE)} of the output, micro-averaged by the number of words in $\theOutputString$ plus \eos{}.
-Again, because the transformation is deterministic, a score of 0 is achievable.